YET-Another-Github-Account/Blockchain-Analytics/README.md

 Unfortunately the community support within the Discord channel left many questions unanswered and was not supportive as required to efficiently continue with the evaluation.

 ### Summary
 The active GitHub indicates a strong adoption of The Graph for creating APIs that server dApps.
-For this evaluation a tool for creating advanced analytical functions is required.
+For this evaluation a tool for creating advanced analytical functions is mandatory.
 By design GraphQL doesn’t provide these rich analytical functions like SQL does.
-Therefore The Graph wasn’t probably the right architectural choice from the beginning on and serves a different use-case which is API fuelling.
-Out of scope in this evaluation were overall systems design like the concepts of Indexers, Curators and Delegators.
+Therefore The Graph wasn’t probably the right architectural choice from the beginning on and serves a different use-case which is API creation.
+Out of scope in this evaluation were overall system design like the concepts of Indexers, Curators and Delegators.